Skip to main content

 The Hosting Capacity Runner tool provides a user interface to run Network Model Calibration.

-calibration_name,calibration_time_local,feeder_mridsparameters in the script to match your requirements.
-Note that the time is the local time of the calibration in ISO 8601 format (it should not have a timezone offset, as the calibration time is assumed to be in the local timezone of the network model, which is set up in the underlying model).
+3. Update the calibration_name, calibration_time_local, feeder_mrids parameters in the script to match your requirements.
+The time should be in ISO 8601 format without a timezone offset, as it is assumed to be in the local timezone of the network model.
 To run calibration for all feeders in the network, see the note in the file.

 If a transformer_tap_settings is provided directly, it will take precedence over any transformer_tap_settings supplied inside the generator_config parameter.

-To check the status of the Calibration Run, you can use the
+2. To check the status of the Calibration Run, you can use the monitor_calibration_run.py function in the same directory, using the calibration_id returned by the run_calibration.py script.

 A Calibration Run is the whole end-to-end process of Network Model Calibration, of which a Calibration Work Package is one part.
 The Calibration Work Package is the actual load flow simulation to produce raw results.
 The Calibration Run includes the setup, the Calibration Work Package, and the post-processing to produce the calibrated tap settings table.
 In typical workflows, these may not need to be distinguished from each other, but at a technical level, for testing, debugging and verification, it is important to understand the distinction.
 If there are issues then it is possible that the Work Package may have completed but the overall Calibration Run may have failed in post-processing and so not have produced the tap settings table.
 Consult Zepben with any questions.